mr-ansar/a-multi-phase-interpreter/README.md

 # a-multi-phase-interpreter
-Supporting Python modules for the A Multi-Phase Interpreter section of the Ansar documentation.
+Python modules to support the A Multi-Phase Interpreter section of the Ansar documentation.